 Flo-control valves are also used in primary-secondary systems on both the feed and return lines of all secondary circuits except those that are below the primary circuit's piping.

-Indirect water heater-Indirect water heaters are storage tanks with internal heat exchangers.
+13 Indirect water heater-Indirect water heaters are storage tanks with internal heat exchangers.
 They are equipped with an aquastat that controls a circulator to move hot boiler water through the inside of the heat exchanger, heating the domestic water in the tank.

-Thermal expansion tank -Domestic water expands gallons of cold water becomes about 52 gallons of hot water.
+Thermal expansion tank -Domestic water expands when it is heated and 50 gallons of cold water becomes about 52 gallons of hot water.
 Thermal expansion tanks will take-up the excess water, preventing continual discharges from the relief valve.